 There is one important, though often neglected, consideration in moving closer to our biggest aspirations: investment in self is required.
 We are not just human do-ers, we are human be-ings.
 Becoming who we want to be is just as important as what we can accomplish.
 It is the backstage work that fosters thriving action.
-Whether you are currently working towards an end goal of wellbeing, purposeful vocation, or social justice, figuring out who you are bringing to this work is an essential component.
+Whether you are currently working towards an end goal of a purposeful life, a meaningful vocation, or just society, figuring out who you are bringing to this work is an essential component.

 At Macalester we strive to become global citizens and be agents of change.
 However, frequently we focus on outward issues without considering our own well-being, an element crucial to effectively contributing to social change.
 Simply put, we must dedicate time to do the best for ourselves so that we can do our best for others.